Rochamarc/tournament/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project was create to get fake data and statistcs about my favorite sport.
+This project was created to get fake data and statistcs about my favorite sport.
 So i built this system to generate football data.

 Championships: